Gravenhurst, Ontario: Camp 20

-Between 1940 and 1946 Gravenhurst was home to a German prisoner-of-war camp known as Camp 20.
+Between 1940 and 1946, Gravenhurst was home to a German prisoner-of-war camp known as Camp 20.
 The camp is also referred to as Camp Calydor and Muskoka Officer’s Club.
-Many describe Camp 20 as a vacation for the prisoners of war.
 The camp had a swimming area fenced in on Lake Muskoka where the prisoners could bathe.
 By the end of the first summer, Camp 20 held 489 prisoners.
 They were taken around Gravenhurst to work on various projects.
 The prisoners of war built a set of stone steps leading down to the waterfront which can still be seen at Gull Lake Park today.
-They also built a light house in the park.
+They also built a lighthouse in the park.

 The camp had its own gardens where the prisoners would grow their own vegetables and they were able to smoke sausages from the local animals.
-Some prisoners of war said that they became friends with the guards who sought to make the place as friendly as possible to avoid escapes.
-Many prisoners had the opportunity to work outside of the camp and lumber camps and received a small wage as well as access to the outside world.
-Through this access to the outside world many German prisoners of war had love affairs with the local girls.
+Some prisoners of war said that they became friends with the guards, who tried to make the place as friendly as possible to avoid escape attempts.
+Many prisoners worked outside of the camp and in lumber camps and received a small wage.
+Many had relationships with locals.

-Ulrich Steinhilper, a German fighter ace who shot down five RAF airplanes during the Battle of Britain before himself being shot down, was one of the prisoners here; he made at least five attempts to escape from various camps, his last two attempts being at Gravenhurst.
+Ulrich Steinhilper, a German fighter ace who shot down five Royal Air Force airplanes during the Battle of Britain before himself being shot down, was one of the prisoners; he made at least five attempts to escape from various camps, his last two attempts being from Gravenhurst.

 Today, all that remains of Camp 20 is concrete pillars, a fire hydrant, and the outline of a fence.
 There is an information kiosk at the end of Lorne Street where visitors can go to get more information on the camp.

-Original townships

-The Town of Gravenhurst includes these original townships from the 1800s: